Einsteinium: History

 These results were published in several articles in 1954 with the disclaimer that these were not the first studies that had been carried out on the elements.
 The Berkeley team also reported some results on the chemical properties of einsteinium and fermium.
 The Ivy Mike results were declassified and published in 1955.

 The element was named after Albert Einstein.

 In their discovery of elements 99 and 100, the American teams had competed with a group at the Nobel Institute for Physics, Stockholm, Sweden.
-In late 1953 – early 1954, the Swedish group succeeded in synthesizing light isotopes of element 100, in particular ^{250}Fm, by bombarding uranium with oxygen nuclei.
+In late 1953 to early 1954, the Swedish group succeeded in synthesizing light isotopes of element 100, in particular ^{250}Fm, by bombarding uranium with oxygen nuclei.
 These results were also published in 1954.
 Nevertheless, the priority of the Berkeley team was generally recognized, as its publications preceded the Swedish article, and they were based on the previously undisclosed results of the 1952 thermonuclear explosion; thus the Berkeley team was given the privilege to name the new elements.
 As the effort which had led to the design of Ivy Mike was codenamed Project PANDA, element 99 had been jokingly nicknamed "Pandemonium" but the official names suggested by the Berkeley group derived from two prominent scientists, Einstein and Fermi: "We suggest for the name for the element with the atomic number 99, einsteinium (symbol E) after Albert Einstein and for the name for the element with atomic number 100, fermium (symbol Fm), after Enrico Fermi."
 Both Einstein and Fermi died between the time the names were originally proposed and when they were announced.
 The discovery of these new elements was announced by Albert Ghiorso at the first Geneva Atomic Conference held on 8–20 August 1955.
 The symbol for einsteinium was first given as "E" and later changed to "Es" by IUPAC.